 Scaling capabilities will be an important part of meeting the demand of your eLearning offering.
 By adopting an LMS partner that can effectively scale as your demand grows, you’ll ensure your eLearning technology can keep up with learners’ needs.

-3. Overlap Between Traditional Degree-Based Learning and Skills-Based Learning
+3. The Overlap Between Traditional Degree-Based Learning and Skills-Based Learning Will Grow

-2022 will also see a trend towards mixing traditional degree-based learning and skills-based learning.
-There will always be learners that seek to pursue the traditional degree-learning programs.
-However, other cohorts of students will look to complete skills-based learning that allows them to enter the workforce quickly or enable career progression opportunities in a cost-effective and short time period.
+2022 will also see a trend toward mixing traditional degree-based learning and skills-based learning.
+There’ll always be learners that seek to pursue traditional degree-learning programs.
+However, other cohorts of students will look to complete skills-based learning that allows them to enter the workforce quickly or enable career progression opportunities in a cost-effective and short period.

 Characteristics of degree-based learning: